utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 If you have multiple columns of the same type of thing, like multiple Years of data, or Apple device types, it is wide data.

-For reshaping from long-to-wide, the concept is this: We will pick a column where we want each value to be made into the rows.
-Then we pick another one where we will spread out the observations into new categories based on that category.
+For reshaping from long-to-wide, the concept is this: We will pick a column where we want each value to be made into the rows (`Month` in our case).
+Then we pick another column (`Animal type`) we will spread out the observations into new columns based on that category.
 It's easier to see than to explain.

 - Start a new step and choose the **Reshape** function.
 - For the direction choose **Long to wide**.